andrew-selvia/journal/todo/syntax-highlighting.md

 ### code-prettify

 Google's involvement lent this project some credibility at first, but it quickly became clear that it is not actively maintained.
+Additionally, [this discussion](https://meta.stackexchange.com/questions/353983/goodbye-prettify-hello-highlight-js-swapping-out-our-syntax-highlighter) about why Meta Stack Overflow switched from Prettify to highlight.js provides details about the differences between the two systems.

 ## Themes